suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Manifests are created using tools for constructing COSE structures, calculating cryptographic values and compiling desired system state into a sequence of operations required to achieve that state.
 The process of constructing COSE structures and the calculation of cryptographic values is covered in {{RFC8152}}.

 Compiling desired system state into a sequence of operations can be accomplished in many ways.
 Several templates are provided below to cover common use-cases.
-Many of these templates can be aggregated to produce more complex behavior.
+These templates can be combined to produce more complex behavior.

 NOTE: On systems that support only a single component, Set Current Component has no effect and can be omitted.

-NOTE: Digest should always be set using Override Parameters, since this prevents a less-privileged dependent from replacing the digest.
+NOTE: A digest should always be set using Override Parameters, since this prevents a less-privileged dependent from replacing the digest.

 ## Compatibility Check Template